 - If you have not already done so, find a opponent.
 It is up to you to find a suitable fellow student.

 - You are responsible for coordinating the date and time of the presentation with the supervisor, examiner and opponent.
 When everyone agrees, it is your responsibility to inform all the parties of the final decision.
 Then ask the course administrator, at least two weeks before the presentation date, to book a room and officially notify the Department.

 - Once the date for the oral presentation of the degree project report is decided, it has to be officially announced at LTH.
 You do this by filling in the form “Annonsera din presentation”, LTH form (in Swedish).
 This is a means for additional students looking for degree project reports to oppose can find yours (and vice versa).

 - Please feel free to invite friends and family to the presentation.
-We offer cider and chocolate afterwards.
-Please notify the course administrator how many will come.

 - No later than one week before the agreed date for the presentation, the opponent, supervisor and examiner have to receive the latest version of the report.